techservicesillinois/elmr/README.md

 `edu.illinois.techservices.elmr.AttributeMapReader.file`| Fully qualified path to a Shibboleth `attribute-map.xml` file.
 If not set, the value will fall back to a default value of `/etc/shibboleth/attribute-map.xml`.
 `edu.illinois.techservices.elmr.SessionData.hostname` | Name of the host running an external datastore for storing attributes.
 If not set, the value will fall back to a default value of `localhost`.
 `edu.illinois.techservices.elmr.SessionData.port` | Port the external datastore is listening on.
 If not set, the value will fall back to a default value of `6379`.
+`edu.illinois.techservices.elmr.servlets.ApacheConfig` | Full path to an Apache configuration file containing `JkEnvVar` definitions.
+If not set, the file will not load and elmr will not recognize that anything in Apache is configured.

 ### Configuring Logging in conf/logging.properties